opendataphilly/opendataphilly-jkan/_datasets/zoning-base-districts.md

 maintainer_email: darshna.patel@phila.gov
 maintainer_link: http://www.phila.gov/cityplanning
 maintainer_phone: 215-683-4600
-notes: "Polygon boundaries of Zoning Base Districts based on existing City zoning\
+notes: 'Polygon boundaries of Zoning Base Districts based on existing City zoning\
-  \ districts with revised codes applied per enactment of the new Zoning Code of December\
+  districts with revised codes applied per enactment of the new Zoning Code of December\
-  \ 2011, made effective August 22, 2012.
-District boundaries unchanged from previous\
+  2011, made effective August 22, 2012.
+District boundaries are unchanged from the previous\
-  \ zoning with the exception of certain CMX2 / CMX2.5 splits.\r\n\r\n"
+  zoning with the exception of certain CMX2 / CMX2.5 splits.'
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: